SUBMISSION AND PUBLICATION POLICY

 This section publishes images, including angiography, computed tomography, magnetic resonance imaging, intravascular ultrasound and optical coherence tomography, in addition to new techniques employed or unusual treatments related to the specialty.
 The authors are not allowed to write discussions in this section, nor to provide references.
 Abstract is not required.

-Manuscript limited to 500 words (including references), and a maximum of 3 authors, 5 references and 1 figure.
+Manuscript limited to 500 words, and a maximum of 3 authors and 1 figure.
 Tables are not allowed in this type of article.

 Text prepared at the invitation of the JOTCI Editor-in-chief.
 Spontaneously submitted editorials are not accepted.